aggregat4/dendriform/README.md

 ## Next Steps

+1. BUG: if your select an entire node's text and then press DELETE it will merge the nodes instead of just deleting the selection: need to put a guard in to check whether something is selected
 1. See if we can not reduce the amount of code in tree-component, or if we organize it differently, I don't like that the Tree class contains all of that stuff and the DOM code is still in here as well.
 Also consider moving the dom code to the exec function at the cost of losing direct access to the DOM elements when I do it locally.
-1. BUG: if your select an entire node's text and then press DELETE it will merge the nodes instead of just deleting the selection: need to put a guard in to check whether something is selected
 1. Implement REDO
 1. Implement export in some standard format
 1. Implement import in some standard format
 1. Implement OPEN and CLOSED nodes
 1. Implement search (with [pouchdb-quick-search](https://github.com/pouchdb-community/pouchdb-quick-search) perhaps?)
-1. Implement a global inbox capture feature: some shortcut to popup some input box whose contents get added as last child to some dedicated inbox node)
+1. Implement a global inbox capture feature: some shortcut to popup some input box whose contents get added as last child to some dedicated inbox node) (what node though? config? hmm)
 1. Check if it works on iOS and Android
 1. Override pasting of text to have more control: workflowy does some intelligent things with newlines, etc
-1. Implement fancier UNDO for text: if I ever want fancier undo like in sublime text (on whitespace boundaries) then I need to actually handle direct keydown events and determine the input events myself because here I can no longer (easily) discern between single character updates and some larger input events like pasting or CTRL+BACKSPACE
 1. Implement a cleanup process that periodically sweeps the tree and collects incorrectly hung nodes in a LOST+FOUND node?
 1. Implement a data saving error handler so we can do a reasonable number of retries or recovery for any update on the repository, but in the end of penultimate failure, notify the caller of this and have the tree track the lost updates in a separate space
-1. Implement moving up and down with arrow keys and maintaining approximate character position
 1. Implement multi-select and delete and move operations (at least with keyboard)
+1. MAYBE Implement moving up and down with arrow keys and maintaining approximate character position
+1. MAYBE Implement fancier UNDO for text: if I ever want fancier undo like in sublime text (on whitespace boundaries) then I need to actually handle direct keydown events and determine the input events myself because here I can no longer (easily) discern between single character updates and some larger input events like pasting or CTRL+BACKSPACE

 ## Ideas